12 Health Care Stocks Moving In Friday's After-Market Session - Benzinga

 Losers

+- BioCardia BCDA stock declined by 6.05% to $1.4.
+The market value of their outstanding shares is at $24.4 million.

-- Zynerba Pharmaceuticals ZYNE shares decreased by 5.68% to $1.33.
-The market value of their outstanding shares is at $58.0 million.
+- Esperion Therapeutics ESPR shares declined by 5.27% to $5.22.
+The market value of their outstanding shares is at $328.7 million.
+The company's, Q1 earnings came out 3 days ago.

+- Joint JYNT stock declined by 5.0% to $16.54.
+The market value of their outstanding shares is at $239.1 million.
+As per the news, the Q1 earnings report came out yesterday.
+See Also: www.benzinga.com/money/best-healthcare-stocks/

 This article was generated by Benzinga's automated content engine and reviewed by an editor.